-12 Relevant adjustments may include indicative adjustments, if the host country is applying corresponding adjustments to their single-year NDC by calculating the average annual amount of ITMOs first transferred and used over the implementation period.
+$^{12}$ Relevant adjustments may include indicative adjustments, if the host country is applying corresponding adjustments to their single-year NDC by calculating the average annual amount of ITMOs first transferred and used over the implementation period.

-- entities towards voluntary targets or compliance obligations other than use towards an NDC or under ICAO or IMO. - 1.3.5 | A template of Letter of Authorisation is available under tecmplate section of the website, here.
+- c.
+An authorisation for use towards other purposes, or other international mitigation purposes, to deem the associated GSVERs available for use by entities towards voluntary targets or compliance obligations other than use towards an NDC or under ICAO or IMO. - 1.3.5 | A template of Letter of Authorisation is available under tecmplate section of the website, here.
 The Gold Standard will entertain other forms of Letters of Authorisation with the requisite information at its sole discretion, which shall be exercised reasonably. - 1.3.6 | In line with its Safeguarding Principles & Requirements, Gold Standard certification requires that projects shall not involve any prohibited practice or otherwise be complicit in, or inadvertently contribute to, corruption or corrupt practices or projects.
 Project developers shall abide by this requirement when obtaining a Letter of Authorisation or other related documentation and should notify Gold Standard if they become aware of any potential for corrupt means in relation to the process of obtaining this documentation.